Guidelines for Campus Security Authorities

 Consider: This is the most challenging CSA identification area because the concept of “significant responsibility for student and campus activities” is quite broad.
 Official responsibilities and job titles vary significantly at each campus, which is why Education Department doesn’t provide an all-inclusive list of specific titles in the regulations.
 The handbook states, “To determine specifically which individuals or organizations are campus security authorities for your institution, consider the function of that individual or office.
 Look for officials (i.e., not support staff) whose functions involve relationships with students.
 If someone has significant responsibility for student and campus activities, he or she is a campus security authority.”
 Examples of individuals whose positions should be assessed because they probably meet the criteria for being campus security authorities include (this list is expanded from the list in the new ED Handbook, to provide more context):

-Examples of individuals who would not meet the criteria for being campus security authorities include:
+Examples of individuals who would not meet the criteria for being campus security authorities on any campus other than WTAMU include:

 How to Submit a Campus Security Authority